dkav1122/AetherArkProject/project_documents/aether_ark_design_document.md

 ##6.4 UpdateUser Endpoint
 Accepts `PUT` requests to `/user/:userId`

-Accepts data to update a user with a provided user ID and any changes to email.
+Accepts user ID and data to update a user with any changes to email Returns the updated User.
-If there are no changes, persist the data in the request.
-Returns the updated User.
 The username may not be updated at the moment.
 For security concerns, we will validate the provided username has not changed.